 The UAE's strategy to decrease reliance on hydrocarbon revenue includes promoting a knowledge-based economy, strengthening the competitiveness of the current economic sectors such as manufacturing and gradually introducing new high-value added sectors related to, among others, SMEs and start-up businesses.
-The Federal Government believes this will drive improvements in the UAE's economy with the ultimate goal of achieving a nominal GDP of AED 3 trillion by 2031.
+As a result, the UAE established a National Agenda for Entrepreneurship and SMEs.
+The key themes of the National Agenda for Entrepreneurship and SMEs include the following: